Finnish-Islamic Congregation: Facilities

-At first, In 1941, the congregation acquired a house from the Helsinki street Fredrikinkatu.
+In 1941, the congregation acquired a house from the Helsinki street Fredrikinkatu.
 In 1948, it bought a wooden house located on the same street.
 In its place the current building was built between 1958 and 1961, designed by a Finnish man, Armas Lahtinen.
 The cost was 170 million Finnish Marks, and it was funded with loans and donations.
 The congregation received five million marks from Pakistan and Turkey, and 600,000 marks from Morocco.
+In 1970s, the congregation received a wooden mihrab as a gift from the president of Iraq, Ahmed Hassan al-Bakr.
 The congregation owns the entire building, though only a couple of floors are in use and the rest is rented.
 The Finnish Islamic Congregation is fairly wealthy and therefore does not require taxes from its members.

 In addition to the main building in Helsinki, the congregation owns the Järvenpää Mosque and also chapels in Turku and Kotka.
 The Tatars in Tampere have their own congregation.
 The Finnish-Islamic Congregation has cemeteries in Hietaniemi (Helsinki) and Turku.
 Before losing the area, Viipuri (now Vyborg) also had a space for the deceased Muslims.